zhangylch/REANN/readme.md

 As a calculator, REANN can be used with Atomic Simulation Environment (ASE), you can read the readme in ASE/ folder for interface and the website to know how to use ASE: https://wiki.fysik.dtu.dk/ase/

+This branch is used to training the density of state.
+If you want to use this branch, you should set "start_table" in "input_nn" to 5.

 **Requirements:**
 ___________________________________
 * PyTorch 1.10.0